7 Top Amazon Metrics Sellers Should Track

 For example, if you have had 500 orders and 450 perfect orders in the last three months, your Perfect Order Percentage would be 90%.

 Not all sellers are expected to achieve a flawless order score.
-For instance, apparel and footwear categories normally have high product returns rate since many customers send back items that don’t fit.
+For instance, apparel and footwear categories normally have high product returns rates since many customers send back items that don’t fit.
 For this reason, maintaining a Perfect Order Percentage of 95% or higher is what’s strongly recommended by Amazon.

 You can find your POP score on your Account Health page.
 You can also download POP reports to see which factors are affecting your score and work out a way to improve your performance.